Bloxham County, Florida

 Bloxham County was a proposed Florida, United States county which was never created.
 Bloxham existed as a county on paper only, the voters refusing to approve its establishment.
 The County seat was to be Williston, Florida.
-There might have been a Call County but for a gubernatorial vote.
 Bloxham County was named for William D. Bloxham, who was the thirteenth and seventeenth state governor.
-Call County was named after Richard Keith Call, who was the third and fifth territorial governor.
-Bloxham was proposed in 1915 and consisted of land taken from Levy and Marion Counties.
-The county idea was abandoned in 1916 after failing to receive enough votes in a referendum.
+Bloxham was proposed in 1914 and consisted of land taken from Levy and Marion Counties.
+The county idea was abandoned in 1915 after failing to receive enough votes in a referendum.